josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🎭_shakespeare_as_political_operating_system.md

 ---

-## ⚔️ IV.
-The Histories as Political Memory System
+## ⚔️ The Histories as Political Memory System

 The history plays operate partly as:
 - entertainment,